mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 - CONV: In the model in the picture, the first layer is a CONV layer.
 It is nothing new as CONV is just short form for convolution layer.

 > There are of course convolution layers of different sizes and not just 3x3.
 Some models uses 7x7 and even 11x11 filters but larger filters also mean more parameters which means longer training time.
 Filters are also usually has odd lengths and are squares.
 This is so as to have some sort of center to take reference from.
 There is also another concept called strides.
 In the examples above we use strides of size 1.
-Stride 2 would mean starting from the top left most 3x3 section of the imag, you move 2 pixels to the right before you apply your filter again, the same when you move downwards.
+Stride 2 would mean starting from the top left most 3x3 section of the image, you move 2 pixels to the right before you apply your filter again, the same when you move downwards.

 - RELU: The RELU layer (short for rectifier layer) is basically a transformation of all negative outputs of the previous layer into 0.
 As negative numbers would also contribute to the output of the next layer, 0 has a significance in the sense that it will not affect the results of the next layer.
 Looking back at the high-level definition of how a convolution works, negative numbers should mean the absence of a feature.
 0 would fit that idea more concisely and that is the purpose of this layer.
 We will not change the values of the positive numbers as the magnitude of the positive number can help identify how closely the image represents a feature.
 The RELU layer will not transform the shape of it's input.
 If the input is of shape 30x30x32, the output would still be 30x30x32, except all the negatives are now 0s instead.